Senate Democrats’ fundraising success puts GOP on defensive

 But with TV largely saturated, there are limited avenues for him to productively spend such a massive sum of money with just three weeks left before the election.

 “I don’t think Jaime Harrison can spend $57 million in the next couple weeks.
 But that’s not his fault,” said Jefrey Pollock, a Democratic pollster who is working on eight Senate races.
-“At some point they’ll start sending that money to other places or spending down ballot.”
+Pollock said much of the money will go to advertising, get out the vote and other expenses, but “at some point they’ll start sending that money to other places or spending down ballot.”

 The same could apply for McGrath, who is fighting an uphill battle against Senate Majority Leader Mitch McConnell in Kentucky.
 She has yet to release her most recent fundraising figures, which must be made public by Thursday, but has pulled in $47 million this cycle as of July 1.